-Here are some important factors to consider before closing a credit card so any impact to your credit health doesn’t come as a surprise.
+Here are some important factors to consider before closing a credit card to help you think through whether closing the card is the right move for you:

-- Your credit card utilization rate is the ratio of your credit card debt to your total credit card limits.
+Your credit card utilization is the ratio of your credit card balances to your available credit card limits.

-- If you keep your overall credit utilization below 30 percent, it typically shows lenders that you’re using credit, but not dependent on it.
+Keeping your overall credit utilization below 30 percent is generally recommended.
+Lower credit utilization rates typically suggests to lenders that you’re using credit, but not dependent on it.

-- A longer history shows you have more experience using credit so if you close a card that is significantly older than your other cards, it could lower your average age of accounts.
+Closing an older credit card account could reduce the average age of your open accounts.
+In general, credit scoring models look at the average age of all your open accounts to see that you have experience using credit responsibly.
+If you close a card that is significantly older than your other cards, it could lower your average age of accounts.

-- While your average age of accounts isn’t typically the most important factor used to calculate your scores, it does matter.
-If it falls, it can negatively impact your credit health.
+While your average age of accounts isn’t typically the most important factor used to calculate your credit scores, it does matter.
+If it falls, it could negatively impact your credit health.

-There’s a lot more to consider before closing a credit account and plenty you can do to get any credit card debt you may have under control.
-Make sure to check out our in-depth guide about the do’s and don’ts of closing a credit card.
+There’s a lot more to consider before closing a credit card account and plenty you can do to get any credit card debt you may have under control.
+Check out our in-depth guide about the do’s and don’ts of closing a credit card.